AxelAndrews/MakerportalSD/portalbox/README.md

 # Maker Portal
-## Credit to Tom Egan for the bulk of this repository.
+Credit to Tom Egan (tom@tomegan.tech) for the bulk of this repository.
 Updates from his version are the addition of PINs, and resources for cloud deployment through AWS CloudFormation.
+If you are looking for the original MakerPortal, visit https://github.com/Bucknell-ECE/PortalBox-ManagementPortal.

 ## CloudFormation Instructions
 1. Download `makerportal-template.yaml`.